mburr-salesforce/lwr-recipes/doc/CONTRIBUTING.md

 yarn test:e2e
 ```

+For an example of a simple UTAM test using a Chrome driver, see the [utam-js-wdio-boilerplate](https://github.com/salesforce/utam-js-wdio-boilerplate) repo.
+The repo includes a simple boilerplate UTAM page object and an end-to-end test file.
+You can configure it to point to your own app instance.

 For unit testing, we recommend using [Jest](https://github.com/salesforce/sfdx-lwc-jest).
 For performance testing, we recommend using [BestJS](https://bestjs.dev).

 ## Git Workflow